Vilamitjana

 Vilamitjana is a locality and decentralized municipal entity located in the municipality of Tremp, in Province of Lleida province, Catalonia, Spain.
 As of 2020, it has a population of 162.

 Geography

 Vilamitjana is located 95km north-northeast of Lleida.

+Places of interest

+Vilamitjana is known by the finding of an important paleontological site named: Les Serretes.
+In this site there have found dinosaur remains that belongs to the Second biggest hadrosaur found in Spain, and the biggest of Catalonia.
+It was identifyied as Blasisaurus aff.
+Also there have been found two carnívor dinosaur tooth that belongs to two new dinosaur species morphotypes.

+Picture of the dentary from les Serretes.
+Nowadays exposed on the Museum of Isona.